mhardcastle/ddf-pipeline/README.md

 http://adsabs.harvard.edu/abs/2017A%26A...598A.104S).

-ddf-pipeline was written by Martin Hardcastle, Tim Shimwell, Cyril Tasse and Wendy Williams and will be described by Shimwell et al (in prep).
+ddf-pipeline was written by Martin Hardcastle, Tim Shimwell, Cyril Tasse and Wendy Williams and is described by Shimwell et al (2019 https://ui.adsabs.harvard.edu/abs/2019A%26A...622A...1S/abstract) and Tasse et al (2020 in prep).
-Scientific users of ddf-pipeline are requested to cite the relevant papers and refer to the ddf-pipeline github.
+Scientific users of ddf-pipeline are requested to cite the relevant papers and provide a link to the ddf-pipeline github.

 ddf-pipeline is licensed under the GPL and is free to use.
 For full documentation and installation instructions